mlevison/APR-Markdown-Export/post/minimalist-coding-style/index.md

 categories:
   - "software-development"
 coverImage: "modern-office-xs.jpg"
+excerpt: '- Why do you need this boolean named retVal?
+Could it be eliminated the use of early'
 ---

 ![modern office - image licensed from Photodune](src/content/blog/minimalist-coding-style/images/modern-office-xs.jpg) “Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away” - **[Antoine de Saint  Exupéry](https://en.wikipedia.org/wiki/Antoine_de_Saint_Exup%C3%A9ry)**.
 If you’ve ever invited me do some pair programming with you, you probably have a good idea what this quote is all about.
 I often wind up asking questions like: